Worship Team

 HOW WE CARRY OURSELVES

-Worship team members are expected to live a lifestyle that is above reproach, avoiding even the appearance of evil.
-(I Tim 3).
-Being a minister, who is up front, adds extra responsibilities because people see us as examples of what a Christian should be like.
-Therefore, it is imperative that we consider the way we treat each other and carefully guard our hearts from impurities and pride.
+Worship team members are considered ministers and are expected to live with respect and integrity (1 Tim 3:8-10).
+Being a minister who leads the congregation in worship adds extra responsibilities.
+People look to us as examples of what a Christian should be like.
+Therefore, it is imperative that we carry ourselves in this way, consider the way we treat each other, and carefully guard our hearts from impurities and pride.

-▪ It is God’s desire and our desire to see our worship team members living a victorious Christian life, free from bondage.
-If there are any addictions or issues with which you struggle, please let us know – we are here to help you, not to judge you.
+It is God’s, and our desire to see our worship team members live victorious Christian lives free from bondage.
+If you struggle with any addictions or issues, please let us know—we are here to help you, not to judge you.

 The following issues should be dealt with before any public ministry position is taken: